altmann/FluentResults/README.md

 - [Flexible Error Handling w/ the Result Class by Khalil Stemmler](https://khalilstemmler.com/articles/enterprise-typescript-nodejs/handling-errors-result-class/)
 - [Combining ASP.NET Core validation attributes with Value Objects by Vladimir Khorikov](https://enterprisecraftsmanship.com/posts/combining-asp-net-core-attributes-with-value-objects/)

+## Donate

+I love this project but implementing features, answering issues or maintaining ci/release pipelines takes time - this is my freetime.
+If you like FluentResult and you find it useful, consider making a donation.
+Click on the sponsor button on the top right side.

 ## Contributors

 Thanks to all the contributers and to all the people who gave feedback!